Back to AIHPA Home Page

 Championship: is a scheduled "competition" that is carried out to determine a champion.
 A "Championship" may be made up of 1 or more "strings" or "Matches".

-Meet or Event: a single organised activity that may be made up of either 1 or more "Matches" or "Competitions", could be considered “Events”, however events do not have to be "Competitions" or “Championships” as they may be for fun, training, practice, testing, grading, qualification, etc..
+Meet or Event: a single organised activity that may be made up of either 1 or more "Matches" or "Competitions", could be considered “Events”, however meets do not have to be "Competitions" or “Championships” as they may be for fun, training, practice, testing, grading, qualification, etc..

 Tournament: is a series of "strings", "matches" or "events" to determine a winner by elimination.